 One point is pretty much certain, these future predictions indicate that the existing content discovery model will make way for directly answer search mechanisms.
 Depending on our requirements, search platforms will be our market, our stores, our newspapers and certainly our ‘Web’.
 Instead of providing answers, we’ll be provided with products and services in response to our queries.
 Considering all these, we know that the future of search will be:

-- AI and ML driven
+- Artificial Intelligence and Machine Learning driven

 - Sensory and predictive